 Anniversary Coup: Awarded for participation in special anniversary celebrations and, if earned, is worn in place of any additional coveted coup for that year.

-1. Gold Coup: Awarded to Tribesmen who attended the 50th Anniversary Tribal Feast in 1979.
+1. Gold Coup: Awarded to members who attended the 50th Anniversary Tribal Feast in 1979.
 The Gold Coups is worn as the first coveted coup on a lanyard.
 Spherical gold coup.

 Staff Coup: Awarded to members of the Camp Staff who served at least three full sessions at Bartle or Rotary Camp.
 Established in 1939, it is awarded only once and only one set is worn on a lanyard.
 It is the only coup that may be worn with a brave pouch.
 Square coup of any color.

-Den Chief Coup: Awarded to Tribesmen who served as a Den Chief for at least one year.
-This coup was first awarded in 2014 and is awarded to those Tribesmen who served as a Den Chief since 2013.
+Den Chief Coup: Awarded to members who served as a Den Chief for at least one year.
+This coup was first awarded in 2014 and is awarded to those members who served as a Den Chief since 2013.
 Awarded only once and only one set is worn on a lanyard.
 Cylindrical coup in three bands: blue, yellow, and blue.

 Religious Award Coup: Awarded to those who earned a Religious Award as a Boy Scout, Varsity Scout, Explorer, Venturer, or adult.
 This coup was first awarded in 2000.
 Awarded only once and only one set is worn on a lanyard.
 Cylindrical coup in three bands: purple, white, and purple.

 Eagle Scout Coup: First awarded to all Eagle Scouts in 1995.
 Awarded only once to those who are Eagle Scouts.
 Cylindrical coup in three bands: red, clear, and red.